Pinelands, Queensland: Education

-Thee are no schools in Pinelands.
-The nearest government primary schools are Crows Nest State School in neighbouring Crows Nest to the east and Haden State School in Haden to the west.
-The nearest government secondary schools are Crows Nest State School (to Year 10) and Highfields State Secondary College (to Year 12) in Highfields, Toowoomba, to the south.
+There are no schools in Pinelands.
+The nearest government primary schools are Crow's Nest State School in neighbouring Crows Nest to the east and Haden State School in Haden to the west.
+The nearest government secondary schools are Crow's Nest State School (to Year 10) and Highfields State Secondary College (to Year 12) in Highfields, Toowoomba, to the south.

 Amenities

 Pinelands Public Hall is at 6619 New England Highway (27.2269°S 152.0110°E).